 Yunfu Guangdong, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the three main mobile service providers inside China.
-Consider an eSIM for data before arrival, such as through Airalo.
+Look into getting an esim for data before arrival, such as through Airalo.

 Wi-Fi is widely available in hotels, cafes, restaurants, and shopping malls.
 Portable Wi-Fi devices, like those from Solis Wi-Fi, can offer reliable internet.